ianbumatay/ianbumatay.github.io/_posts/2020-08-18-quick_guide_in_creating_sinatra_application.markdown

 **Using Corneal gem to generate my application**

-Corneal is created by a former Flatiron student named Brian Emory.  that build a Sinatra skeleton similar to running `rails new APP-NAME` in rails.
+Corneal is gem created by a former Flatiron student named Brian Emory.  that build a Sinatra skeleton similar to running `rails new APP-NAME` in rails.

 **To generate your app:**